meatball133/crystal/exercises/concept/kitchen-calculator/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about modules in Crystal.
+The goal of this exercise is to teach the student about symbols and tuples in Crystal.

 ## Learning objectives

-- Know how to create a module
+- Know how to create a tuple
+- Know how to get items from tuple
-- How to include a module in a class
+- Know how to define a symbol
+- Know when you can use symbols

 ## Out of scope

-- How to use mixins between classes
+- Named tuples

 ## Concepts

-`Modules`:
+`Tuples`:

-- Create a module
+- Create a Tuple
-- Include a module in a class
+- Index tuples

+`Symbol`:

+- Create symbol
+- Compare symbol

 ## Prerequisites

-- return
+- Iteration